digiteg/SmartCity/Part1/README.md

 ![Prototype](/img/prototypefun.gif)

 ## **Back to reality ..
 Start with baby steps**
-Idea is to start always with small building blocks and try to test it and optimize your code.
+Idea is to start always with small building blocks and try to test them and optimize your code.
 This is the best way how to build your solution iteratively and step by step learn how things work.

 Try to copy and paste following code examples into Unicorn REPL

-## Step 1: write your first code
+## Step 1: your first code Internal USR button and LEDs

 In example the try use USR button on the pyboard to flash the all internal 1-4 LEDs in the row.